Electroholics/Docs/Slides/System-Level-PCB-Designing/Readme.md

 <h3>Prerequisites:</h3> Some extra bonding for hardware design.
 Please bring a laptop

-with a latest version of Cadsoft Eagle (freeware) and a high-resolution mouse.
+with a latest version of <a href="http://www.cadsoftusa.com/download-eagle/">Cadsoft Eagle (freeware)</a> and a high-resolution mouse.

 <h3>Topic to be covered:</h3>